mm80843/T3.5/docs/Benef/PBN__Benef_277.md

 # __Prevention of transmission through sewage__

-## Name of the Benefit

-Preprocessing disinfection of sewage prevents the transmission of SARS-CoV-2 through sewage, reducing the risk of contamination

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in preprocessing disinfection measures can improve the safety and quality of hospital infection control, reducing the risk of transmission and improving patient outcomes.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_289.md)